What is Docassemble?

 - Adobe PDF formatted documents, using Acrobat's field editor

-The plain text format can be downloaded by the end user as an RTF, Word or PDF file, and Microsoft Word templates can also be downloaded as PDF files.
+The plain text format can be downloaded by the end user as an RTF, Word or PDF file, and Microsoft Word templates can be downloaded as Word files or automatically converted to PDFs.

 Docassemble runs on Python, a popular and easy to use computer programming logic.
 It's typical to write business rules in Python.
 There are slight variations on Python used for logic inside templates.